Topic-specific policies

 The first edition was published in 2010.

-The standard was substantially revised (rewritten) and the second edition was issued in 2017.
+A substantially revised second edition was issued in 2017.

-January update Work is under way on a third edition, with three phases now planned:
+Work is under way now on a third edition, a project with three phases:

-1. Update references and realign to the 2022 versions of ISO/IEC 27001 and ’27002; consolidate guidance into the Guidance sections; clarify the wording to avoid even hinting at additional ISMS requirements beyond those in ’27001, following rumoured CASCO concerns about implied conformance or conformity aspects.
+1. Update references and realign to the 2022 versions of ISO/IEC 27001 and ISO/IEC 27002; consolidate guidance into the Guidance sections for each clause; clarify the wording to avoid even hinting at additional ISMS requirements beyond those in ISO/IEC 27001, following rumoured CASCO concerns about implied conformity aspects.

-2. Adopt ISO’s version of plain English meaning substantial wording changes throughout, and expand the standard to cover all of ISO/IEC 27001 (but not the implementation of controls since that is well covered by ’27002);
+2. Adopt ISO’s version of plain English meaning substantial wording changes throughout, and expand the standard to cover all of ISO/IEC 27001 (but not the implementation of controls since that is well covered by ISO/IEC 27002).

-3. Expand the implementation guidance, including brief introductions and references to related standards such as ’27004 and ’27005.
+3. Expand the implementation guidance, including brief introductions and references to related standards such as ISO/IEC 27004 and ISO/IEC 27005.

 Personal comments

-March update Despite the slow progress, I remain intrigued at the idea that the scope and purpose of ’27003 might perhaps, at some distant future point, extend beyond the ISMS design, implementation and certification phase to offer pragmatic advice on the operation, management, monitoring and gradual improvement of the ISMS.
-The point is that certification of an ISMS is merely a milestone on the never-ending journey towards maturity.
+Although excluded from the current revision project, the scope and purpose of ISO/IEC 27003 could - at some distant future point - usefully extend beyond the ISMS design, implementation and certification phase to offer pragmatic advice on the operation, management, monitoring and systematic improvement of the ISMS.
+Certification of an ISMS is, after all, merely a milestone on the never-ending journey towards security maturity.
 As information security becomes an integral and valuable part of the organisation’s routine business/operational activities and management, changes are bound to occur.
-Potentially ’27003 could - in a future edition perhaps - encourage and support beneficial changes while discouraging counterproductive or detrimental ones.
+Potentially ’27003 might distinguish, encourage and support beneficial ISMS changes while discouraging counterproductive or detrimental ones.
+Alternatively, developing a separate ISO27k standard in parallel with the ongoing revision of ISO/IEC 27003 might be a quicker (less glacial) option.

 < Previous standard ^ Up a level ^ Next standard >